bradley1337/bradley1337/README.md

 ### **I am apart of ND Development!**

-- 💻 Great development team, who work mainly within FiveM LUA and we offer a large variety of Developmnet services on FiveM.
+- 💻 Great development team, who work mainly within FiveM LUA and we offer a large variety of development services on FiveM.
 - 👨‍💻 Join the discord to more updates! **https://discord.gg/nsdev**

 ## **Languages and Tools:**